nskybytskyi/nskybytskyi.github.io/education.md

 ### Achievements

-I didn't took part in student olympiad a lot, but when I did I usually won.
+I didn't take part in student olympiad a lot, but when I did I usually won.
 All the following are math olympiads.

 - 2017 (freshman):

     - first place at university olympiad;

-      <small>It is pratically equivalent to city olympiad, as it is open for the students of other universities.</small>
+      <small>It is practically equivalent to city olympiad, as it is open for the students of other universities.</small>

     - first diploma at national olympiad;